ivotron/varsys16/main.md

 for multiple isolated user space instances, instead of just one.
-Such instances (often called containers, virtualization engines (VE), virtual private servers (VPS), or jails) may look and feel like a real server from the point of view of its owners and users.
-In addition to isolation mechanisms, the kernel often provides resource management features to limit the impact of one container's activities on the other containers.
-Container technology is currently employed as a way of reducing the complexity of software deployment and portability of applications in cloud computing infrastructure.
-Arguably, containers have taken the role that package management tools had in the past, where they were used to control upgrades and keep track of change in the dependencies of an application [@dicosmo_package_2008].
+Such instances (often called containers, virtualization engines (VE), virtual private servers (VPS), or jails) may look and feel like a real server from the point of view of its users.
+In addition, the kernel often provides resource management features to isolate the impact of one container's activities on other containers.
+Container technology is currently employed as a way of reducing the complexity of software deployment and to improve portability across cloud computing infrastructures.
 In the remaining of this paper we focus on Docker [@merkel_docker_2014], which employs Linux's cgroups and namespaces features to provide OS-level virtualization.
 While our discussion is centered around cgroups, the overall strategies can be applied to any of the other technology mentioned above.

 `cgroups` is a unified interface to the operating system's resource management options, allowing users to specify how the kernel should limit, account and isolate usage of CPU, memory, disk I/O and network for a collection of processes.
 In our case, we're interested in the CPU and memory limiting capabilities.

-## CPU Bandwidth Throttling

-`cgroups` exposes parameters for the Completely Fair Scheduler (CFS).
-The allocation of CPU for a group can be given in relative (`shares`) or absolute (`period` and `quota`) values.
-Figure 1 shows the effect that multiple values for `quota` have on the execution of a CPU-bound process.

 ![\[[source](http://github.com/ivotron/varsys16/figures/cgroups/)\]
 Boxplots of runtimes of the `crafty` benchmark for multiple values of